Mud, Sweat & Gears

-Mud, Sweat & Gears is a television series that premiered on 26 January 2015 on BBC America in the U.S. and BBC Brit internationally.
+Mud, Sweat & Gears is a reality television series that premiered on 26 January 2015 on BBC America in the U.S. and BBC Brit internationally.
 The hosts, Tom Ford and Jonny Smith, and two teams of two car enthusiasts have a day to perform car stunts in California.

 Production

 BBC America and BBC Worldwide announced it had given the green-light for the series on 27 February 2014, which will broadcast on its channels across the globe.
 It is the first commission for BBC Brit.
 The series was ordered by Perry Simon and Tracy Forsyth.
 The executive producers are Nathaniel Grouille, Trice Barto, Michael Brooks and Jane Tranter.
 Filming began in March 2014.